-Jesus.
-None lived for such a terribly short time as Jesus.
+5. Jesus is the Saviour of those who believe: "Believed in throughout the world".
+None of the great founders of the main world religions lived in so restricted area as Jesus.
+None lived for such a short time as Jesus.
 None died so young.
 Yet the influence of Jesus has been greater than any of them.
 Every fourth human being is a Christian.
-Jesus has not only been preached, he has also been "believed" in.
+Jesus has not only been preached, he has also been "believed in".
 A little later in 1 Timothy Paul said: "We have our hope set on God, who is the Saviour of all people, especially of those who believe" (1 Tim 4.10).
-Faith is the catalyst which turns the potential into actual.
+Faith is the catalyst which turns the potential into actuality.
 Salvation becomes a reality where men and women put their trust in Jesus as the Saviour of the world.

 6. Jesus shares in the Father's glory: "Taken up in glory".
 Some have thought this affirmation out of place - for clearly the preaching and the believing took place Jesus was taken up in glory.
 However, the emphasis here is not so much on the ascension as a past event, but a reminder that even now Jesus shares in his Father's glory.
 The Crucified and Risen Lord sits at God's right hand and enjoys a state of splendour beyond our imagining.
 Yet at the same time the Jesus who sits at God's right hand and shares in his Father's glory, is also the Crucified Jesus.
 I like to think that the scars are still there on his hands and in his side.
 Jesus has been one of us: he knows that life can be tough, and precisely because he has been through the mill, he is able to intercede for us at the right hand of God.

 This hymn or confession of faith is not a developed creed compared to The Apostles Creed.
 The focus is very much on the triumph of the Risen, Ascended Lord.
 The Cross is not mentioned.
 In the words of Gordon Fee, "The first stanza sings Christ's earthly ministry, concluding with a word of triumph and glorification.
 Similarly, the second stanza sings the ongoing ministry of Christ through his church, concluding again with the theme of glorification".
-Nonetheless, this confession of faith already embraces "major elements of the Christian kerygma".
+Nonetheless, this confession of faith already embraces "major elements of the Christian kerygma" .
 It is an embryonic creed.